Dear Zoe (film): Production

 Filming began in October 2019 in Pittsburgh, Pennsylvania and concluded in November 2019.
 The film spent an extended period of time in pre-production, with the novel originally optioned in 2010.
 Production occurred in Pittsburgh, with a primarily local crew.

 Release

 The film was released in select theatres and on demand starting November 4, 2022.
 It was released on DVD on December 13, 2022.
-But the release date for Blu-ray and Ultra HD is unknown.
+It was released on Blu-ray on February 14, 2023.